HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_mng_content/wcm_rest_crud_element_cf03.md

     ```

-!!! note
-    The type of the element to be created must be specified in the type field of the entry that is posted.
+**Note:** The type of the element to be created must be specified in the type field of the entry that is posted.

 For example: